derjasper/blue.frontend/development/docs/source/api/sassmodules/variables.rst

 This is the SASS binding for the Variables plugin.
 Please read :doc:`../jsplugins/variables` for usage information.

-Convention: blue leaf modules should only create variables starting with "bl-".
+Convention: blue.frontend modules should only create variables starting with "bl-".

 SASS